 This project combines leading-edge research on SME growth processes and environmental behaviours with practitioner expertise in SME engagement and climate change communication.
 Its primary aim is to help SMEs and intermediaries gain a better understanding of sustainable growth and its implications for their businesses.

-To find out more about the 'Growing Greener' project, or other work related to sustainability and enterprise, please contact: Richard Blundel
+To find out more about the 'Growing Greener' project, or other work related to sustainability and enterprise, please contact: Professor Richard Blundel

 Video recording by Mike Lord, Blue Lotus Media.

 This video is featured in a new undergraduate module from The Open University, B327 Creating Futures: Sustainable Enterprise and Innovation.

 Prof Richard Blundel, Professor of Enterprise and Organisation at The Open University and an Honorary Fellow of the ESRC Centre for the Understanding of Sustainable Prosperity (CUSP), University of Surrey.

 Dr Tina Fawcett, Senior Researcher at the Environmental Change Institute, University of Oxford and Theme Lead / Co-Director, Policy and Governance, at the Centre for Research on Energy Demand Solutions (CREDS).

 Dr Chris Shaw,Senior Researcher at Climate Outreach, Associate of the Tyndall Centre for Climate Change Research and is a member of the Visiting Faculty at the School of Business, Management and Economics at the University of Sussex.

 Climate Outreach are Europe’s leading climate change communicators, bridging the gap between research and practice.
 Their mission is to ensure that climate change and its impacts are understood, accepted and acted upon across the breadth of society, creating a truly sustainable future.